ChenWeiCCZU/CLTAP/README.md

 ## 4.3 Train and test
 Classification Task: cd to the CLTAP dictionary,and run "python3 CLTAP_cla.py" to predict TAP binding peptides.

-Regression Task: cd to the CLTAP dictionary,and run "python3 CLTAP_reg.py" to predict the binding affinity region of TAP.
+Regression Task: cd to the CLTAP dictionary,and run "python3 CLTAP_reg.py" to predict the binding affinity of the peptide to TAP.